symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

         :lines:  57-60

-Open a new terminal for :doc:`monitoring<../transaction/debugging-transactions>` the aggregate bonded transaction.
+Open a new terminal to :doc:`monitor<../transaction/debugging-transactions>` the aggregate bonded transaction.

 .. code-block:: bash

     $> nem2-cli monitor aggregatebonded --address <your-address-here>

 When an aggregate transaction is bonded, Bob needs to lock at least 10 XEM to avoid network spamming.
-Once all cosigners sign the transaction, the amount of XEM becomes available again on Bob's account.
+Once all cosigners sign the transaction, the amount of XEM becomes available again in  Bob's account.

 After :ref:`locks fund transaction <lock-funds-transaction>` has been confirmed, :doc:`announce the aggregate bonded transaction <../../concepts/aggregate-transaction>`.